3Dpass/3DP/README.md

 Open the wallet page: https://wallet.3dpass.org/.
 In order to connect your Node to the wallet in local you need to set up your local API endpoint as `ws://127.0.0.1:9944` in the Settings.
 Follow this [guidelines](https://3dpass.org/mainnet#wallet) for more details.

+##  Validator set (Masternodes)
+Validators represent a set of the most reliable Nodes (authorities) eligible to vote for Best chain finalization in accordance with the GRANDPA [deterministic finality](https://3dpass.org/features#ledger-why-deterministic-blockchain-finality) protocol rules.
+The validator set is open to join for any Node that meets the [SLA](https://3dpass.org/mainnet#validator-requirements) requirements.
+Current members are automatically selected and managed by the validator set module, which exploits a [collateral-based mechanism](https://3dpass.org/mainnet#validator-threshold) to prevent the protocol rules violations.
+Follow [this](https://3dpass.org/mainnet#validator) tutorial to set up Validator.

+## Assets
+The [poScan](/pallets/poscan/) module serves as a mean of users' [objects authentication](https://3dpass.org/features#3dprc-2) within The Ledger of Things.

+Additionally, the Node is equipped with the [poscanAssets](/pallets/poscan-assets/) module, which allows for Real World Objects (RWA) tokenization.
+Either [3DPRC2](https://3dpass.org/assets#3dprc-2) tokens or conventional [fungible tokens](https://3dpass.org/assets#conventional-assets) and NFTs can be issued.

+## Assets conversion (DEX)
+The [assetConversion](/pallets/asset-conversion) module is a custom version of a decentralized exchange based on Uniswap v2 protocol rules and integrated into The Ledger of Things runtime.
+Explore the module [API](https://github.com/3Dpass/3DP/wiki/DEX-module-API) and its [Web UI](https://github.com/3Dpass/3DP/tree/main/pallets/asset-conversion).

+## "Ink" smart contracts
+The Node supports native Substrate Smart contract trait using [ink](https://use.ink/), a Rust-based embedded domain specific language (eDSL) for writing [WebAssembly](https://webassembly.org/) smart contracts.
+Learn [how ink can be compared to Solidity](https://use.ink/ink-vs-solidity/).
+Follow these [guidelines](https://3dpass.org/assets#smart-contracts) to run your smart contract on LoT.

 ## Development

 ### Single-Node Development Chain